kowainik/relude/README.md

 The default `Prelude` is not perfect and doesn't always satisfies one's needs.
 At this stage you may want to try an alternative prelude library.
-In this README we are going to give you convincing reasons to consider using `relude` as such alternative in your next project.
+In this README we are going to give you convincing reasons to consider using `relude` as such an alternative in your next project.

 `relude` has some strong goals and principles that it sticks to.
-That principles defines the library decisions and might tell you more about the priorities of the library.
+Those principles define the library decisions and might tell you more about the priorities of the library.
 So below you can find the key design principles behind `relude`:

 1. **Productivity.** You can be more productive with a "non-standard" standard library, and `relude` helps you with writing safer and more efficient code faster.

 2. **Total programming**.
 Usage of
    [_partial functions_](https://www.reddit.com/r/haskell/comments/5n51u3/why_are_partial_functions_as_in_head_tail_bad/)